amas3113/wiki-graph/README.md

 ...
 ```

-The vertex name data format is represented as a line consisting of an integer (vertex number) and a string (vertex name)
+Vertex name data is represented as lines consisting of an integer (vertex number) and a string (vertex name):
 ```
 0 Apple
 1 New Zealand